 Hello, welcome to my IELTS blog!
 I’m Jeremy, an IELTS tutor and IELTS book writer who provides private 1:1 IELTS exam preparation courses and lessons in London.
 This blog will contain IELTS news, recent exam questions and many tips.
 I hope you will find it useful.
 Jeremy

 Here is an IELTS Writing Task 2 question that came up in the exam in February 2021:

-Here is an IELTS Writing Task 2 question that came up in the exam in September 2019:
+Here is an IELTS Writing Task 2 question that came up in the exam in January 2021:

 Some people say that the best way to improve road safety is to increase the minimum legal age for driving cars or riding motorbikes.
 To what extent do you agree or disagree?